woojiahao/tp/docs/UserGuide.md

 The budget serves as a warning system to notify users when their expenses for the given interval exceeds their preset amount.

-The user's spending is calculated by: `budget + interval income - interval expenses`.

 > 💡 NOTE: For this team project, we have opted to simplify the budgeting feature by limiting the user to a single budget
 > at a time that can be configured for different intervals and amounts.